LibrePDF/OpenPDF/README.md

 licences only.
 This also means that any new contributions to the project must have a dual LGPL and MPL license only.

+OpenPDF-html and OpenPDF-renderer is licensed with GNU Lesser General Public License 2.1 only.

 ## Documentation

 - [Examples](pdf-toolbox/src/test/java/com/lowagie/examples)